 Slings tend to come in lengths of 30cm, 60cm, 120cm, 240cm, and even 480cm long.
 These dimensions are the measure of the sewn loop.
 So a 60cm sling is made from a 120cm piece of webbing that has had its ends sewn together.
 In general you will find the 60cm and 120cm slings to be the most common and widely used lengths.
 The 60s are great for “alpine quickdraws” and for extended gear placements that have wandered down a crack or off center from the climb.
 The 120s are also good for extended gear placements and are also the most common length for equalising sport anchors.
 A 240cm or 480cm sling can be handy when equalising trad anchors that may have three or more pieces and also for wrapping around a tree or rock when building anchors where other pro cannot be found.
 Depending on your setup you may only need one 120 sling.
 If you are trad climbing you will probably need four to six 60s, a few 120s and even a 240 or 480.
 Luckily slings are a relatively cheap part of your climbing kit and you can always add more as time goes on.

 Proper climbing slings will be sewn together using a bar tack technique and will be rated to a minimum breaking strength of 22kN.
-This rating will be denoted by a label at the seam reading “CE0082”.
+Slings rated to be used for mountaineering and rock climbing will be most commonly denoted by a label at the seam reading “EN566” or another certification like a "UIAA”, which is sometimes found on the manufacturer's website instead.
 It is important to note however, that anytime you tie a knot into your webbing, you are decreasing the strength by, conservatively, 50%.

 A word of warning!
 Although climbing slings are rated to a high strength of at least 22kN, they are very susceptible to wear and tear.
 It is important to always do a visual inspection of your slings before using them.
 Check them for abrasion, nicks, and tears.
 If they seem quite worn, torn, or abraded, it is time to retire them.
 Also, if their colour seems quite faded, then they have been damaged by the UV rays of the sun and may have reduced strength.
 Any sling that is very sun faded should be retired and replaced.
 Never climb on gear that does not pass a visual inspection.
 If in doubt, replace it.